LITMUS-RT/www.litmus-rt.org/tutorial/index.md

 To get started, download the archive, unpack the image, and launch it with the virtualization tool of your choice (e.g., [Virtual Box](https://www.virtualbox.org)).
 Make sure that you give the VM **at least 2 GiB of memory**.

-See the [detailed setup instructions](vm-setup.html) for a step-by-step walkthrough using Virtual Box.
+See the [detailed setup instructions](vm-setup.html) for a step-by-step walk-through using Virtual Box.

 **WARNING**: the VM image is intended for demonstration and learning purposes only.
 Under common hypervisors, *all timings are unreliable*.
 In particular, *LITMUS^RT does not provide any real-time guarantees when run under regular hypervisors* as **real-time tasks will be subject to extreme timer latency within a VM**.